kristian-lange-tw/JATOS_docs/docs/Run_your_study/Worker-Types.md

 **Jatos workers can run any study as many times as they want.**

-Jatos workers run a study (or any of its components individually) by clicking on the _Run_ buttons in the GUI.
+Jatos workers run a study (or any of its components individually) by clicking on the <Hl>Run</Hl> buttons in the GUI.
 Jatos workers are usually the **researchers trying out their own studies**.
 Each JATOS user (i.e., anybody with a JATOS login) has their own Jatos worker.
 They are not meant to be used by participants.

 ### <span className="glyphicon glyphicon-personal-single"></span> Personal Single Worker